brassica-collective/handbook/content/brassica/handbook/Agreements/entry_and_exit_pathways.md

 When there are more invitation proposals intended for the same interval than the ‘invitation cap’, we consider proposals prioritised by:

 * The **total number of intervals the proposer has participated** in this collective, divided by the **total number of people they have proposed in the past** (regardless of whether they ended up as participants).
+This ensures that we prioritise the people invited by active participants who have invited the least people.
 If there is a tie, we consider whichever proposal was received first.
-This ensures that we prioritise the people invited by active participants who have invited the least people.

-If the number of invitation proposals intended by current participants are less than the invitation cap for that interval, the PAS Crew has the option to propose a potential participant from those who’ve not previously been proposed.
+If the number of invitation proposals intended by current participants are less than the invitation cap for that interval, the Ops Crew has the option to propose a potential participant from those who’ve not previously been proposed.

 ### Proposal discussion {#proposal-discussion}